Matthew Stafford: 2021 season: Super Bowl LVI

-On March 18, 2021, Stafford was traded to the Rams in a package involving Jared Goff, a 2021 third-round pick and two first-round picks in 2022 and 2023.
+On March 18, 2021, Stafford was traded to the Los Angeles Rams in a package involving Jared Goff, a 2021 third-round pick and two first-round picks in 2022 and 2023.

-Stafford made his Rams debut during Sunday Night Football against the Chicago Bears.
-Stafford threw for 321 yards and three touchdowns with a career-best 156.1 passer rating as the Rams won 34–14, earning NFC Offensive Player of the Week for the first time since the 2009 season.
-Against the Tampa Bay Buccaneers, Stafford threw for 343 yards, and four touchdowns as the Rams won 34–24, earning his second NFC Offensive Player of the Week honor of the season.
-Against the Seattle Seahawks in Week 5, despite injuring his finger, Stafford threw for 365 yards, a touchdown, and an interception as the Rams won 26–17.
-In Week 7, Stafford threw for 334 yards and three touchdowns in a 28–19 win against his former team, the Detroit Lions.
+Stafford made his Rams debut during Sunday Night Football against the Bears and finished the 34–14 victory with 321 passing yards and three touchdowns with a career-best 156.1 passer rating.
+Stafford was named NFC Offensive Player of the Week for the first time since the 2009 season for his performance.
+In the next game against the Colts, Stafford had 278 passing yards, two touchdowns, and an interception during the 27–24 road victory.
+The following week against the Buccaneers, Stafford threw for 343 yards, and four touchdowns in the 34–24 victory.
+He earned his second NFC Offensive Player of the Week award of the season for his performance.

+During a Week 5 26–17 road victory over the Seahawks on Thursday Night Football, Stafford threw for 365 yards, a touchdown, and an interception despite injuring his finger.
+In the next game against the Giants, Stafford completed 22-of-28 passes for 251 yards, four touchdowns, and an interception during the 38–11 road victory.
+The following week against his former team, the Detroit Lions, Stafford had 334 passing yards and three touchdowns in the 28–19 victory.

+During Week 8 against the Houston Texans, Stafford had 305 passing yards and three touchdowns in the 38–22 road victory.
+In the next game against the Titans on Sunday Night Football, he threw for 294 yards, a touchdown, and two interceptions during the 28–16 loss.
+Following a Week 11 bye, the Rams went on the road to face the Packers.
+Stafford finished the 36–28 road loss with 302 passing yards, three touchdowns, and an interception.

 Starting in Week 13, Stafford helped lead the Rams to a five-game winning streak to aid in playoff positioning.
-Despite a loss in Week 18 to the San Francisco 49ers, the Rams won the NFC West in Stafford's first season with the team.
+Despite losing to the 49ers 27–24 in overtime during the regular-season finale, the Rams finished atop the NFC West with a 12–5 record in Stafford's first season with the team.
 Stafford set franchise records for pass completions, pass attempts, and passing yards and tied Kurt Warner's mark for passing touchdowns in a single season.
-He threw for 4,886 yards and 41 touchdowns, but also an NFL-leading 17 interceptions thrown as the Rams finished with a 12–5 record.
+Stafford threw for 4,886 yards and 41 touchdowns, but also an NFL-leading 17 interceptions thrown.